 - From Seoul Express Bus Terminal, take the bus to Yongin, then take a taxi

-- Travelers can choose to take a shuttle bus (book in advance via the Yangji Pine Resort website)
+- Travelers can choose opt to include transportation via KKday (book in advance here)

 With only a 40-minute drive from Seoul (and in about two hours by bus), you’ll find yourself at Konjiam Resort, the biggest ski resort in Gyeonggi-do.
 There are three ski lifts and nine varied ski courses, including the longest beginner/intermediate course at 1.8 km long.
 As a bonus, the resort includes a spa, pool, restaurant and bar making this a well-rounded ski experience.